mageni/.github/profile/README.md

 Are you a copyright holder?
 Do you have questions or inquiries about Legal, Copyrights, our DMCA Designated Agent, and Fair Use?
 Then read the legal section and learn how Mageni is lawfully and rightfully exercising its fair use rights as authorized by 17 U.S.C. § 107 and the GPL.

-<b>Note: If you want to send a DMCA takedown notification</b>
+<b>Note:</b>  If you want to send a DMCA takedown notification

-1. The GPL grants us "fair use" rights and
+1. **The GPL grants us "fair use" rights** and
-2. "If a copyright holder ignores or neglects our unequivocal holding that it must consider fair use before sending a takedown notification, it is liable for damages under § 512(f).
+2. "**If a copyright holder ignores or neglects our unequivocal holding that it must consider fair use before sending a takedown notification, it is liable for damages** under § 512(f).
 A copyright holder who pays lip service to the consideration of fair use by claiming it formed a good faith belief when there is evidence to the contrary is still subject to § 512(f) liability.
 Lenz v.
 Universal Music Corp., 815 F.3d 1145, 1151 (9th Cir.
 2016) and
 3. Submitting false, fraudulent, and or bad faith information could result in civil liability — that is, you could get sued and you could be fined or imprisoned not more than five years, or both.
 (U.S. Code, Title 18, Section 1621.)

 With that clear, please read the legal section with information to consider from the perspective of U.S. law. 👇